 As supply increased, coffee shops became very popular in the 18th century.
 They became a place for friends and lovers to meet, a tradition that certainly carries on to this day.
 Everybody loves to chat over a cup of Joe!

 It wasn’t until the turn of the 20th century that espresso made its way to the scene.
 In 1901, a Milanese inventor names Luigi Bezzera came up with the espresso shot.
 He created a machine that shot pressurized water through coffee powder in order to make a small, highly concentrated drink.
 The name espresso means to express or to press out.
 This not only describes how the coffee is made but also how quickly it can go from bean to consumer.
-The drink was a hit, quickly become trendy for many shops to carry and serve.
+The drink was a hit and quickly become trendy for many shops to carry and serve.

 Introducing the Macchiato